Breeds of Livestock, Department of Animal Science

-Those Northern Shires became the cradle of the Yorkshires, moulded in the main, and in some strains exclusively from the indigenous English hogs.
+Those Northern Shires became the cradle of the Yorkshires, molded in the main, and in some strains exclusively from the indigenous English hogs.
 The early years of the nineteenth century saw the face of the country-side steadily changing.
 The Georgian enclosures had created a pattern of farms and estates.
-Lawns were crowing around the cotton mills of Lancashire. and the woolen mills of Yorkshire.
+Lawns were crowing around the cotton mills of Lancashire and the woolen mills of Yorkshire.
 The population was increasing, and throughout the Northern Shires the cult of the hog was strong.
 It was here, in the heart of the industrial belt that the big rugged white hogs found their most ardent supporters.

 They set in motion the great institution of the Agricultural Show.
 Gradually throughout the land, local and county shows became the focal point where livestock breeders could compare their stock with the best in the locality, or in the case of the National Shows with the best in the land.
-Nowhere in all the Northern Shires was interest in the Showyard greater than in the town of Keighley in Yorkshire.
+Nowhere in all the Northern Shires was interest in the showyard greater than in the town of Keighley in Yorkshire.

 By now it was the middle of the nineteenth century, Victorian times.
 Some twenty years earlier the first railway in the world had been built linking Stockton with Darlington in Yorkshire.
-Travel became swifter and easier and the great National Show, the "Royal" was able to go on circuit. visiting various pans of the country in turn.
+Travel became swifter and easier and the great National Show, the "Royal", was able to go on circuit. visiting various pans of the country in turn.

 The Yorkshire hogs owed much in those early years to the herd of N. Wainman of Carhead, in the Kneighley district.
 He chanced to be riding by as a working man was exercising his sow during the mid-day dinner break.
 Delighted with the glimpse he had, he turned back an bought her there and then on what he described as an "uncontrollable impulse."
-She went back to Yorkshire, to Kneighly, for she was one of Luley's hogs. and it is through her descendants that some of the entries of the first herd book can be traced back to Luley's hogs.
-He founded it, great Duchess family at Carhead, and was the dam of Cheimsford Duchess, the first Carhead winner at the "Royal" Show, and one of the first, if not the first Yorkshire to be exported.
+She went back to Yorkshire, to Kneighly, for she was one of Luley's hogs, and it is through her descendants that some of the entries of the first herd book can be traced back to Luley's hogs.
+He founded it, the great Duchess family at Carhead, and was the dam of Cheimsford Duchess, the first Carhead winner at the "Royal" Show, and one of the first, if not the first Yorkshire to be exported.
 She was sold to go to France and when put on rail in Yorkshire turned the scales at 1307.

 Now the hogs were coming out from the Shire where so many Bakewell's improved Leicestershire hogs had gone.
-The big white hog of the Northern Shires, of Yorkshire and Lancashire, of Lincolnshire and Leicestershire, had become numerically the largest breed in the land, and were looking to be the largest breed in the world, the Universal Breed
+The big white hog of the Northern Shires, of Yorkshire and Lancashire, of Lincolnshire and Leicestershire, had become numerically the largest breed in the land, and were looking to be the largest breed in the world, the Universal Breed.

 In 1865 the monk, Gregor Mendel, had read a paper to the Brunn Society a paper which was published in 1866, in which he expounded his Laws of Inheritance, and illustrated them by his experiments on peas.
-His attention was not directed to the plant as a whole, but to individual characters, color, shape of seed, etc. He had found two distinct groups of characters, which. he named Dominant and Recessive.
+His attention was not directed to the plant as a whole, but to individual characters, color, shape of seed, etc. He had found two distinct groups of characters which he named Dominant and Recessive.
 He had discovered the existence of what were later to be called "genes".

-In 1884 the National Pig Breeder's Association was founded. with Lore Moneton as its first President.
-The Association began the task of compiling annually a volume of the Herd Book.
+In 1884 the National Pig Breeder's Association was founded with Lore Moneton as its first President.
+The Association began the task of annually compiling a volume of the Herd Book.
 Now the Yorkshire hogs were classed as belonging to the Large White breed, but for fifty years and more they were as often as not referred to as Yorkshires.

-Let us dwell awhile on the lofty idealism on which the N.P.B.A. was founded.
 By its very nature the recording of births and parentage must rest solely upon the word of the individual breeder, and the value of the Association rest upon the probity of its members.
 Such has been the standard of conduct, throughout the years, that the guarantee of pedigree given by the N.P.B.A in an export certificate is accepted without question in every land.